 The amount of glucose in the blood is mainly regulated by insulin.
 This is a hormone secreted by the pancreas (pancreas).
 Insulin ensures that glucose is absorbed by the cells, where it is used as fuel or converted into fat.

-The reverse is also true, of course: as soon as the glucose level falls, because the supply stops, or because the muscles use up a lot of glucose, the conversion of glucose into fat must be stopped: the production of insulin is then reduced.
+The reverse is also true of course: as soon as the glucose level falls, because the supply stops, or because the muscles use up a lot of glucose, the conversion of glucose into fat must be stopped: The production of insulin is then reduced.

 Diabetes